NFDI4Earth FAIRness and Openness Commitment

 Your name, group, or organisation is missing?
 Sign the commitment here: nfdi4earth.de/commit.

-Do you have any problems with signing?
+Do you have any problems with signing or is your data incorrect?
 Please contact the NFDI4Earth Helpdesk at helpdesk@nfdi4earth.de.

 Legend: